TritonDataCenter/rfd/rfd/0080/README.md

 Endpoint operations:

-* GET - Get state information for all user projects including project summary, service names/IDs, running count, goal count, how many are being stopped/started, etc. This list can be filtered by passing `project` or `service` GET params with ID values.
+* GET - Get state information for all user projects including project summary, service names/IDs, running count, goal count, how many are being stopped/started, frozen status, etc. This list can be filtered by passing `project` or `service` GET params with ID values.

 ### /v1/queue